basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Geometry.md

     * Vector or cross product:
 * **Algorithms**
   * **Point To Vector**
+    * A vector is a line segment (thus it has two end points and length/magnitude, so if we have two points and want to convert to a vector then find the distance between them.
   * **Scale Vector**
+    * We can scale(change size) a vector by some value by multiplyng the vector by that scale.
   * **Translate Point**
+    * Change the place of the point according to a vector
 #### Lines
 * **Definitions**
   * **Line** A geometric object that is straight, infinitely long and infinitely thin and the shortest distance between any two points, points also set of points whose coordinates satisfy a given linear equation ax + by + c = 0.